Fixed Deposit (FD) Vs Public Provident Fund (PPF): Which is Better?

 What is a Public Provident Fund (PPF)?

 Public Provident Fund (PPF) is an investment cum tax saving instrument backed by the government of India.
-Introduced in the year 1968 by the Ministry of Finance, PPF is considered as one of the safest options of long-term investment available in the market.
+Introduced in the year 1968 by the Ministry of Finance, PPF is considered as one of the safest options for long-term investment available in the market.
 It was initially introduced to encourage savings among salaried individuals.
 The PPF offers a current interest rate of 7.1%.
-The rate of interest is set by the government of India, which is regulated every quarter.
+The rate of interest is set by the government of India and is regulated every quarter.
 One of the major benefits of investing in PPF is that it provides a profitable return on investment along with the benefit of tax deductions.

 Benefits Offered by Public Provident Fund (PPF)